bceenaeiklmr/StrTable/README.md

 # StrTable

 StrTable is a powerful and highly configurable ASCII table generator for AutoHotkey v2.
-It allows you to format tabular data from strings, arrays, or clipboard contents with customizable headers, borders, alignments, and padding.
+It allows you to format tabular data from strings, text files, arrays, or clipboard contents with customizable headers, borders, alignments, and padding.

 ## Features
-✓ Supports string (CSV-like), array, and clipboard input
+✓ Supports string (CSV-like), text files, array, and clipboard input
 ✓ Customizable headers, borders, separators, padding, and alignment
+✓ Display indexes
 ✓ Auto-detects delimiters in CSV-style input
 ✓ Titlecase, Uppercase, and Lowercase formatting options
 ✓ Adjustable padding and float precision